johnfraser2/Warmd/README.md

 - opening [tickets](https://github.com/FredJul/Warmd/issues/new) for bug reports or suggestions
 - developing features and bugfixes

+## How to compile?
+Warmd is a Flutter project, meaning you need to [setup Flutter](https://flutter.dev/docs/get-started/install) to be able to compile.

+Warmd aways use the last stable Flutter version and I recommand to use [VSCode](https://code.visualstudio.com/) (with the official Flutter extension) since Warmd already contains some VSCode configuration files.

 ## Donate
 <a href="https://www.buymeacoffee.com/frju" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" width="174"></a>